Exposure Triangle for Landscape Photography: Aperture, Shutter Speed & ISO Explained

 - Crop Factors: Lenses are still measured by focal lengths (like 50mm) based on how they behaved on film.
 If a sensor is smaller than a film frame, we use a “crop factor” to describe the difference.

-You have surely encountered these three terms if you have ever exited the “Auto” mode of your camera.
-They are Aperture, Shutter Speed, and ISO.
-Together, they make up the Exposure Triangle.
-With exposure triangle photography, you take control of these settings for creative results.
+You’ve surely encountered three terms if you’ve ever exited the “Auto” mode of your camera: Aperture, Shutter Speed, and ISO.
+Together, they make up the Exposure Triangle — and once you understand it, you take control of these settings for creative results.

-Consider these three elements as the pillars that support the brightness of your image.
-If you modify one, you generally need to adjust the others to maintain balance.
-For anyone starting out, understanding how the exposure triangle works in photography brings clarity to your creative process.
+Think of these three elements as the pillars that support the brightness of your image.
+Modify one, and you generally need to adjust the others to keep the balance.
+For anyone starting out, understanding how this works brings real clarity to your creative process.

 Effect of Aperture (The Diaphragm) on the Exposure Triangle

-The aperture corresponds to the size of the opening in the lens that lets in light.
-It is measured in f/number (e.g., f/1.8, f/8, f/22).
-In photography, setting the aperture is one part of controlling the exposure triangle effectively.
+The aperture is the size of the opening in the lens that lets in light.
+It’s measured in f/number (e.g., f/1.8, f/8, f/22).
+Setting the aperture is one part of controlling exposure — and, for a landscape photographer, the part that decides how much of your scene is in focus.

 - The smaller the number (f/1.8): The aperture is large.
 A lot of light enters.
 It’s ideal for background blur (bokeh).